Princelet/Graded-Unit/README.md

 - Screen size differences don't work with banner or block spawning.
 - Cooldowns aren't obvious to the player, found myself pressing the keys and nothing happens because I don't have a display of delay.
 - Player attacks are barely visible which can cause confusion.

+13/6
+- Title screen generally complete.
+- The icon doesn't move so Quit cannot currently be selected as far as I'm aware.
+- Background image would be nice, but not a necessity to be honest.
+- Controls info should be added.
+- I'd like to figure out how to scale the game to the screen size, but I'm unsure how this would work.
+It isn't required but different resolutions make blocks useless and the game a lot easier due to how much space is available.
+- Game over seems to print the new scores as it should but not before printing the direct text first...